-- 61. The Working Group noted the initiative of the secretariat of organizing, with support from the Russian Federation, an expert group meeting on transparency of beneficial ownership, and requested the secretariat to update the Group on the outcomes of that meeting. - 62.
-The Working Group also highlighted the importance of studying and overcoming challenges associated with access to beneficial ownership information and requested the secretariat to continue updating the Group on future activities in that regard.
+68. The Working Group noted the initiative of the Secretariat of holding, with support from the Russian Federation, an expert group meeting on transparency of beneficial ownership, and requested the Secretariat to update the Group on the outcomes of that meeting.

+69. The Working Group also highlighted the importance of studying and overcoming challenges associated with access to information on beneficial ownership and requested the Secretariat to continue to update the Group on future activities in that regard.

-63. UNODC and the StAR Initiative, with the support of the Russian Federation, held an international expert group meeting in November 2018, with a focus on impediments that legal professional privilege or professional secrecy can pose for investigators seeking to gather information during their investigations, notably on beneficial ownership.
-Approximately 30 experts participated, including investigators from different jurisdictions, prosecutors, legal professionals, members of bar associations, representatives of FATF and the Middle East and North Africa FATF, academics, representatives of civil society organizations and members of the media.
+70. UNODC and the StAR Initiative, with the support of the Russian Federation, held an international expert group meeting in November 2018, with a focus on impediments that legal professional privilege or professional secrecy may pose for investigators seeking to gather information during their investigations, notably on beneficial ownership.
+Approximately 30 experts participated, including investigators from different jurisdictions, prosecutors, legal professionals, members of bar associations, representatives of the Financial Action Task Force and the Middle East and North Africa Financial Action Task Force, academics, representatives of civil society organizations and members of the media.
 The discussions highlighted many differences between jurisdictions with regard to the scope, interpretation and applications of legal professional privilege.
-However, the discussions also emphasized clear vulnerabilities related to the abuse of privilege, especially when privilege protections were advertised for financial and business services provided by legal professionals.
-Participants discussed several different models to help address practical challenges related to legal professional privilege.
-The findings of the meeting will be made available in a report that is expected to be finalized prior to the eighth session of the Conference of the States Parties.
+However, they also emphasized clear vulnerabilities related to the abuse of privilege, especially when privilege protections were advertised for financial and business services provided by legal professionals.
+Participants discussed various models to help to address practical challenges related to legal professional privilege.
+The findings of the meeting will be included in the forthcoming publication on this subject.

-9. Ongoing work of the Working Group
+4 See www.unodc.org/unodc/en/corruption/meetings/oslo-egm-2019.html.

+9. Gathering of information on the best practices of States for the identification and compensation of all different types of victims; analysis of third-party challenges and their impact on asset recovery; and analysis of communication and coordination between various asset recovery practitioner networks

-- 64. In its resolution 7/1, the Conference invited the Working Group to propose future agenda items and decided that the Working Group should continue its work by, inter alia: - (a) Continuing its efforts to gather information on and conduct enhanced analysis of best practices for the identification and compensation of all different types of victims in accordance with the Convention, including, as necessary, by soliciting information from States parties, facilitating exchanges among experts and organizing expert panels, while taking into consideration similar work undertaken at prior meetings of the Working Group, by expert panels and in discussions; - (b) Conducting analysis of third-party challenges and their impact on asset recovery under chapter V; - (c) Continuing to collect data on best practices, with a view to developing non-binding guidelines concerning the timely sharing of information to enable States parties to take appropriate action, in accordance with article 56 of the Convention; - (d) Conducting an analysis of how communication and coordination between various asset recovery practitioner networks could be improved, with a view to developing guidelines for the proactive and timely sharing of information. - 65.
-At is twelfth meeting, the Working Group took note of the note by the Secretariat containing draft non-binding guidelines on the timely sharing of information in accordance with article 56 of the Convention and improving communication and coordination between various asset recovery practitioner networks (CAC/COSP/WG.2/2018/5), expressed support for the further study and consideration of and discussions on the non-binding guidelines and requested the secretariat to submit them to States parties for comments. - 66.
-At the same meeting the Working Group recommended that the Secretariat collect information on the practice of mutual recognition of non-conviction-based freezing orders and confiscation judgments.
+71. In its resolution 7/1, the Conference invited the Working Group to propose future agenda items and decided that the Working Group should continue its work by, inter alia:

+(a) Continuing its efforts to gather information on and conduct enhanced analysis of best practices for the identification and compensation of all different types of victims in accordance with the Convention, including, as necessary, by soliciting information from States parties, facilitating exchanges among experts and organizing expert panels, while taking into consideration similar work undertaken at prior meetings of the Working Group, by expert panels and in discussions;

+(b) Conducting analysis of third-party challenges and their impact on asset recovery under chapter V;

+(c) Continuing to collect data on best practices, with a view to developing non-binding guidelines concerning the timely sharing of information to enable States parties to take appropriate action, in accordance with article 56 of the Convention;

+(d) Conducting an analysis of how communication and coordination between various asset recovery practitioner networks could be improved, with a view to developing guidelines for the proactive and timely sharing of information.

+72. At is twelfth meeting, the Working Group took note of the document by the Secretariat containing draft non-binding guidelines on the timely sharing of information in accordance with article 56 of the Convention and improving communication and coordination between various asset recovery practitioner networks (CAC/COSP/WG.2/2018/5), supported the further study and consideration of and discussions on the non-binding guidelines and requested the Secretariat to submit them to States parties for comments.

+73. At the same meeting, the Working Group recommended that the Secretariat collect information on the practice of mutual recognition of non-conviction-based freezing orders and confiscation judgments.